AthifahNurRahmanMD/AthifahNurRahmanMD.github.io/_posts/2025-10-28-TestingPlan.md

 # Software Testing Plan

-A **Testing Plan** (Rencana Pengujian) is a guiding document that explains how the software testing process will be conducted.
+A **Testing Plan** is a guiding document that explains how the software testing process will be conducted.
 It defines the **scope, approach, resources, schedule, and responsibilities** to ensure that software testing is carried out effectively, efficiently, and consistently across all stages of development.

 ---